JakCrane/Assignment-3/README.md

 **Creation of Project in GitPod**

-- Create the django project.
+- Create the Django project.
 Check details in [deployment-section](#deployment)
+- Create the "cafcafproj" Django project
+- Create the "custapp" Django application
+- Create the "cafapp" Django application
 - Deploying app to Heroku - Details in [deployment](#deployment) section
 - Create Database Models
-	- Set up models.py file in "blog" directory
+	- Set up models.py file in "custapp" directory
-- Build Admin site
+- Create the "custapp" views
+ - Index, About, Order
 - Set up Templates
-	- Create base.html - Navbar and Footer content, which gets extended to all the other template files
+	- Create base.html, navigation.html, (Navbar) and footer.html (Footer) content, which gets extended to all the other template files
-	- Add responsiveness to navigation and footer
-    - Create index.html, view and style
+- Created "custapp" Database Models
+  - Including menu item, order and category models
-	- Set up template file features with views.py and urls.py
+- Set up order, orderconfirmation and orderpayconfirmation templates
-  - about.html (Description about incredible india)
-  - blog.html (to view all blog posts)
-  - user_page.html (for user's personal collections)
-  - post_details.html (for detailed post view)
-  - edit_comment.html (to update the comment)
-  - destinations_post.html (to view blog post for a selected destination)
-  - add_post.html (to allow user's input for blog posts)
-  - delete_post.html (to allow user to delete his post)
-  - search.html (to search a blog post)
-  - update_post.html (to allow user to edit his post)
+  - Adding things like modals in to allow the user to double check what they ordered
-  - user_post_list.html (to allow user to view all post, which he posted so far)
+- Added views for Orderconfirmation and Orderpay
+- Added PayPal API into website
 - Install Allauth for sign in, sign up and sign out templates with-  pip3 install django-allauth
+- Implement no new staff users
+- Implement bootstrap templates for login and logout pages
   - Install crispy-forms to add styles to Django account templates with-  pip3 install crispy-bootstrap5
+- Create views for "cafapp" (staff side)
+  - Dashboard and OrderDetails
+- Create templates for "cafapp"
+  - Create order_details html and dashboard html
+- Added template for menu view for "custapp" including a search feature
 - Intensive Manual Testing and Validation checks of each page and codes written
 - Final Deployment steps